Super Accurate Calorie Deficit Calculator

 Related: 5 Foods That Burn More Calories

 Finally, you burn another 10-20% by working out.
-To illustrate, the chart below shows percentages of calories burned on a typical day when you workout.
+To illustrate, the chart below shows percentages of calories burned on a typical workout day.

 The key to creating a sustainable calorie deficit is to eat fewer calories than you burn but not less than your metabolism burns.
 In other words, target below total calories burned but above BMR.